ess-dive-community/essdive-sample-id-metadata/contribute.md

 # Guidelines for contributing

-This document describes how you can contribute to Darwin Core.

 Here's how you can contribute to ESS-DIVE's proposed sample ID and metadata reporting format:

 * Want to make a change to the reporting format?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new).